Navajo robotics team heads to international competition

 Even getting food for team meetings can be a challenge, since the nearest restaurants and grocery stores are 90 minutes away from the Navajo Mountain community, where a number of homes don't have running water, Anderson said.
 When they ran out of specialized screws, they had to wait two weeks to receive more in the mail.

+"It was frustrating because of the time it wasted before Mexico," said team member Breana Bitsinnie, 18.
+They worked around it by focusing on other tasks while they were waiting.

+Team member Jason Slender, 16, said he grew up repairing laptops and phones, skills that came in handy when it comes to building robots.
+"The best part was brainstorming how we should design the robot, and managing to all agree on one," he said Tuesday.
+He's taking his first plane ride for the event.

-Each of the teams heading to the Mexico City event is building a robot capable of feeding power plants to scale and an efficient transmission network.
-The three-person Navajo team will have to work in alliances with other teams to score points in the challenge organized by the robotics nonprofit First Global.
+Each of the teams heading to Mexico City is building a robot capable of feeding power plants to scale and an efficient transmission network.
+The Navajo team will have to work in alliances with other teams to score points in the challenge organized by the robotics nonprofit First Global.
+Since they speak different languages, they'll use a system of hand gestures to communicate, Bitsinnie said.

 The team from the Navajo Nation got a kit of supplies to build their robots in early June, and they're programming the machines to perform tasks like moving boxes to specific spots on a playing field and turning a windmill, Anderson said.

-For the students, the experience has sparked an interested in computer and programming careers.
+For the students, the experience has sparked an interest in computer and programming careers.

 "The kids are really patient.
 They're used to jumping through a lot of different hoops," Anderson said.
 "That's what's really special about this team; they're really proud of their work."